 Typically, when you are home and connected to the internet, you are using your Internet Service Provider (ISP).
 This is a service for which you pay, typically through a company like Verizon, but there are many others.
 When you are using your ISP, any data you send goes through a series of routers before it reaches its final destination.
 Most of the time, this data is not encrypted, so it is visible to anyone who is looking.
 Speaking of looking, your ISP has access to everything you are doing online, including anything you download.
 You should be aware, you have very little online data privacy.

 Here is where a virtual private network (VPN) comes in to help.
-A VPN creates a buffer, if you will, between you and your ISP.
+A VPN server creates a buffer, if you will, between you and your ISP.
 The data you transmit goes through the buffer and becomes scrambled, or encrypted before it ever goes to the ISP.
-If someone attempts to access the data, he would need the equivalent to a password to be able to unscramble it and do anything with it.
+If someone attempts to access the data, he would need the equivalent of a password to be able to unscramble it and do anything with it.
 A VPN is similar to a firewall, which protects the data on your computer.
-A VPN does that same thing for your data but across the internet.
+A VPN does the same thing for your data but across the internet.

 Benefits Of A VPN

 The way it really works is anything that goes from your computer to the ISP is securely encrypted.
 That means that no matter what you are transmitting, it is completely protected.
 To do this, encryption technology is used such as Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
 This type of technology is primarily used for online retailer security but can be used by anyone.
 They produce a type of virtual handshake, which produces session parameters that are cryptic.
-The parameters often include digital certificates where two different systems trade encryptions keys, then the session is authenticated and finally, a connection that is secure is created.
+The parameters often include digital certificates where two different systems trade encryption keys, then the session is authenticated, and finally, a connection that is secure is created.

 Another type of encryption technology is Secure Shell (SSH), which creates a buffer and encryption together.
 This gives users permission to share information that is not secure and routes the data from file servers that are remote through an encrypted channel.
 The data is not encrypted, but the channel is encrypted.
-The connection is created by the client and moves it to a remote server.
+The connection is created by the client and moved to a remote server.
 Depending on the protocol of the VPN dictates how effective the encryption is for your data.

 VPNs use a series of connections that are dedicated to protecting your information.
-They use specific protocols that are primarily focused on encryption and then generate person to person connections in a virtual environment.
+They use specific protocols that are primarily focused on encryption and then generate person-to-person connections in a virtual environment.
 VPNs are typically simple to use and you do not need to have a lot of technical skill to use them properly.
-You can use a free VPN, but depending on your online data privacy needs, you may want to invest a little bit of money on a more robust VPN.
+You can use a free VPN, but depending on your online data privacy needs, you may want to invest a little bit of money in a more robust VPN.
 Many of them, including Surfshark have interfaces and mobile apps that are incredibly simple to use.
 The company predetermines most of the setup so you do not have to.
 Even the most complex privacy controls are already determined, so you basically turn it on, log in, select the server and you are all set.
 No one knows exactly where you or the server are actually located.